-Veterinary Services Entities and Sole Practitioners
+Veterinary Services Entities Notification

-A veterinary services company means a body corporate one of the objects of which is the provision of veterinary services, and includes an incorporated limited partnership, within the meaning of the Partnership Act 1891, that carries on a business, all or part of which consist of the provision of veterinary services.
+A veterinary services company means a body corporate, one of the objects of which is the provision of veterinary services, and includes an incorporated limited partnership, within the meaning of the Partnership Act 1891, that carries on a business, all or part of which consist of the provision of veterinary services.

 A veterinary services partnership means a partnership that carries on a business, all or part of which consists of the provision of veterinary services.